 Our Mission & Values

 Since our beginnings, our mission and values have remained to provide a Christ-centered, supportive environment that emphasizes academic excellence, independent thinking, character development, life skills, and respect of self and others.
-We are committed to preparing our students for higher education, 21st century society, and Christian service.
+We are committed to preparing our students for higher education and Christian service.

 SCA values and supports a program of fully accredited academic excellence that complies with the Seventh-day Adventist (SDA) educational curriculum requirements, provides differentiated learning opportunities and strives to encourage each child to achieve their own personal excellence in learning, problem solving and fostering intellectual curiosity.

 SCA values a culture of Christian community based on the Fruits of the Spirit ("But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law," Galations 5:22-23, NIV) that is structured to support the intellectual, physical, spiritual and emotional development of each child to enable them to realize their full potential.